Introduction – COPD

-Chronic obstructive pulmonary disorder (COPD) is a term used to describe a group of progressive lung diseases that are the result of heavy smoking.
-COPD dramatically reduces airflow throughout the airways, causing extreme difficulty breathing and a plethora of secondary issues for the patient.
+Chronic obstructive pulmonary disease (COPD) is a term used to describe a group of progressive lung institute and lung diseases that are the result of heavy smoking.Chronic obstructive pulmonary disease (COPD) dramatically reduces airflow throughout the airways, causing extreme difficulty breathing and a plethora of secondary issues for the patient.
 This results in drastically reduced quality of life as the disease progresses, and very often, death.
-COPD is a result of long-term deterioration and destruction of sensitive lung tissue, estimated to become one of the leading causes of death by 2030 .
+The lung institute describes Chronic obstructive pulmonary disease (COPD) as a result of long-term deterioration and destruction of sensitive lung tissue, estimated to become one of the leading causes of death by 2030 .

-Vaping is often considered a more healthful alternative to smoking conventional tobacco, particularly so for those with smoking-associated diseases like COPD.
+Vaping is often considered a more healthful alternative to smoking conventional tobacco, particularly so for those with smoking-associated diseases like chronic obstructive pulmonary disease (COPD).

-Exposure to tobacco smoke
+Exposure to Tobacco

 Only one rare genetic disorder is known to dramatically increase the chances of COPD, known as alpha1 antitrypsin (AAT) deficiency.
 Scientists do not yet understand why some smokers get COPD and others do not, suggesting genetics may influence COPD onset.

 COPD is currently an incurable disease that often results in death, with an average age of onset of 40 years .

 - Increased Heart Rate

 As the disease progresses, symptoms develop to:

 - Blueness of the fingers and lips (cyanosis)